miking-lang/miking/README.md

 # Miking

-Welcome to Miking (Meta vIKING), a meta language system for creating embedded domain-specific and general-purpose languages.

-Miking is under development and is not intended to be used for the moment.
+Miking (Meta vIKING) is a meta language system for creating embedded domain-specific and general-purpose languages.
+The project is under development and is not intended to be used for the moment.

 ## MIT License
 Miking is licensed under the MIT license.